 Maybe not.
-In recent years, all three of these species, once thought to be extirpated from our state, have shown up within Kansas borders.
+In recent years, all three of these species, once extirpated from our state, have shown up within Kansas borders.

 Mountain lions (more properly known as cougars) once roamed across much of the United States.
 Hunting and a decline in available prey, however, slowly pushed them out of the Midwest and into the Rocky Mountains and the Black Hills of South Dakota.
-The last mountain lion in Kansas was seen in 1904 in Ellis County.
+The last mountain lion sighting in Kansas occurred in 1904 in Ellis County.

 Now they’re back.